Jackass (franchise): Jackass 3.5 (2011)

 Jackass 3.5 was released in June 2011 with unused footage shot during the filming of Jackass 3D.
 The first trailer was released online on January 27, 2011, and the feature-length movie was released on VOD and DVD on June 14, 2011, and the entire film was streamed in weekly segments on Joost, starting April 1, 2011.

 Jackass Presents: Bad Grandpa (2013)

 In March 2012, Knoxville discussed the possibility of a fourth film, saying "we're keeping our mind open" and "I've got 50–60 ideas on top of all the stuff we didn't get to shoot."
-Then in June 2012, it was reported Paramount "registered several domains for a film that would be called Bad Grandpa."
+Then in June 2012, it was reported Paramount had "registered several domains for a film that would be called Bad Grandpa."

 During Margera's September 18, 2012, interview on The Howard Stern Show about Jackass, he said: "There's going to be a whole movie about Knoxville's grandpa character."

 Bad Grandpa was officially announced in July 2013 and released on October 25, 2013, exactly 11 years after the release of Jackass: The Movie.
 It was the first film in the series to be nominated for an Academy Award; it lost the Best Makeup and Hairstyling award to Dallas Buyers Club.